 Analyze and visualize NYC health data from surveys, disease reports and vital records by sex, race/ethnicity, age and other stratifications.

 Infant mortality rates continue to drop to historic lows, but disparities among non-Hispanic black New Yorkers persist.
 Discover how birth rates and outcomes have changed over time, and how they vary based on maternal age, birthplace, race and ethnicity, education and other factors.

 Less than a quarter of NYC adolescents got sufficient sleep in 2017.
 Explore other trends across youth behaviors, including violence, physical activity, substance and tobacco use, sexually transmitted infections, mental health and nutrition.

 Childhood Lead Exposure

 All children found to be at risk for lead poisoning must be tested annually up to age 6.
 Explore lead exposure data, including the number of children younger than 6 who have elevated blood lead levels.

-Physical Activity and Mental Health of New York City Public High School Students (PDF)
+Epi Data Brief: Gender Attribution and Mental Health Disparities among New York City Public High School Students, 2017 (PDF)

 This report summarizes data from the Youth Risk Behavior Survey on the mental health of NYC public high school students by levels of conformity to gender norms.
 Students whose gender presentation (masculine/feminine) was less aligned with their reported sex (male/female) were at higher risk of experiencing adverse mental health symptoms.